joshbmarshall/payum_cybersource/README.md

 # Cybersource Payment Module

-The Payum extension to purchase through Cybersource using Flexible Token
+The Payum extension to purchase through Cybersource using Flexible Token.
+Uses the Flex Microform for lower level PCI compliance requirements.

 ## Install and Use